Vitamin C – just like the B vitamins – is one of the water-soluble vitamins (and water-soluble antioxidants).

 - Diarrhea

-- Pro-oxidative effect (e.g. desired in oncology)
+- Pro-oxidative effect (z.B(desired in oncology)

-- Reduces transition metals such as Fe3+ and Cu2+ and may generate (at high levels of Fe and Cu).hydroxyl radicals
+- Reduces transition metals such as Fe3+ and Cu2+ and may generate (at high levels of Fe and Cu)Hydroxyl radicals

-- complex formation with inorganic selenite
+- Complex formation with inorganic selenite